 These are the standard bearings that you find in most reels.
 However they are protected by stainless steel shields.
 This allows for the reel to be used for saltwater fishing.
 However like most reels, you need to take care that they are not full immersed or drenched.
 Regular cleaning is a must!

 Allowing for solid hookups without any back play.

 The Curado range of reels by Shimano have been around for over 25 years.
 They are a proven popular design, and have been the go to for many light tackle freshwater and saltwater anglers.

 For those of you who want to fish lighter lines and use smaller lures, then a baitcaster type reel is what you need, as the standard reels don’t handle the light tackle as well.
 Many fisherman don’t want to switch to a light spinning reel, and want the greater accuracy a baitcaster can provide.

 So if you’re in the market for a quality low profile baitcaster reel, the Curado 70 range is seriously worth considering.
 You can’t really go wrong with these reels, and your decision will most likely come down to brand preference and more importantly budget.

 If you’re just getting into baitcasting, then a lower priced reel may be a better choice.
-But there is nothing wrong with starting out with one of these reels which are priced at the $199.99 mark.
-So they are starting to get up in price, however you certainly get what you pay for, and won’t be disappointed.
+But there is nothing wrong with starting out with one of these reels.
+They are starting to get up in price, however you certainly get what you pay for, and won’t be disappointed.